 Other tests may be required in addition to the above general requirements depending upon your individual health history and background.

-After making your deposit and choosing your surgery date, we will send you all pre and post-operative instruction and procedural consents.
+After making your deposit and choosing your surgery date, we will send you all pre and post-operative instructions and procedural consents.
 When you receive them, please review and sign each page where indicated.
 You may highlight any areas of concern or make a list of any additional questions and your patient care coordinator will review and answer all your questions during your pre-operative phone appointment.

 A special note, all patients considering surgery should avoid aspirin or any aspirin-containing products such as Advil or ibuprofen for 2 weeks prior to surgery and for 1 week after surgery as well as Fish Oil.
 Depending on the severity of the Gynecomastia, you may be asked to quit smoking for 2 weeks prior.
 Please confirm with Dr. Cruise during your consultation, as smoking inhibits wound healing and can cause wound healing problems.
 For a complete list of all gynecomastia pre-op and post-op instructions, please click here: Patient Forms